MicrosoftDocs/learn/learn-pr/iot/monitor-and-manage-device-with-iot-central/includes/2-create-azure-iot-central-application.md

 1. Choose **Review + Create**.

-1. If validation passes, click **Create** to create your application.
+1. If validation passes, select **Create** to create your application.

-1. When your application has been created, click **Go to resource**.
+1. When your application has been created, select **Go to resource**.

 ## Check your work

 Your IoT Central custom application is now live and ready to connect to IoT Devices.

-1. Click the link for your **IoT Central Application URL**, such as https://coffee-maker-1234.azureiotcentral.com.
+1. Select the link for your **IoT Central Application URL**, such as https://coffee-maker-1234.azureiotcentral.com.